Alfresco/acs-packaging/docs/metadata-extract-embbed.md

 ### Framework
 The ACS 6 framework for running metadata extractors and embedders still exists.
 An additional `AsynchronousExtractor` has been added to communicate with the `RenditionService2` from ACS 7.
-The `AsynchronousExtractor` handles the request and responce in a generic way allowing all the content type specific code to be moved to a T-Engine.
+The AsynchronousExtractor handles the request and response in a generic way allowing all the content type specific code to be moved to a T-Engine.

 ### XML framework